the-bookhouse/the-bookhouse/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original.svg" height="40" width="52" alt="github logo" />
 <div>

-TheBookHouse is built using React.js, a popular JavaScript library for building user interfaces.
+The BookHouse is built using React.js, a popular JavaScript library for building user interfaces.
 The application fetches book data from a database using Axios, and the user interface is styled using HTML5 and CSS3.
 Git and GitHub are used for version control and collaboration.

 ## ⚙️ Functionalities